5 year fixed mortgages

 Check if it’s portable

-If you want to avoid early repayment charges (ERCs), look for portable mortgage deals.
+If you want to avoid early repayment charges you should keep an eye out for mortgage deals that are portable.

 Get a mortgage with Trussle today